MrEnder0/Regy-Bot/README.md

 RTI is a index of community made regex templates that can be used to moderate your server.
 Server moderators can use `/search_rti <phrase>` to search the frequently updated list for phrases that match the tags of that search.
 If a template is found that matches the search it can be added to the server by reacting to it.
 RTI phrases have versions and can automatically update when a new version is released by the moderators running `/update_rti` this command will update all RTI phrases in the server to the latest version available inside the RTI index.

+### CRC

+CRC is a cache generated during runtime that contains compiled regex phrases, this is a optimization regy uses to speed up its message scanning.

 ## Quick-Start

 ### Before building